Magi-Nation: Creature Listing

 A bagala's fur resembles plant fiber more than animal fur; it is somewhat tougher than normal fur.
 This gives the bagala additional protection while sacrificing little in the way of extra weight or bulkiness.
 Bagala fur even sprouts leaf-like growths in places, particularly under the jaw.
 These leafy whiskers function similarly to normal feline whiskers, allowing the bagalas to sense movement of prey.

 Larger bagalas may even allow themselves to be ridden, but only for short distances.
-Only smaller or lighter individuals would be allowed to ride them though.
+They only allow smaller or lighter individuals to ride them though.

-Flanking Attack (Ex): Mature Bagalas gain a +3d6 damage bonus when attacking a flanked target, as if they were a rogue.
+Flanking Attack (Ex): Mature Bagalas gain a +3d6 damage bonus when attacking a flanked or flatfooted target, as if they were a rogue.
 Bagalas work together very efficiently to bring down prey.
+This bonus applies to the bagala's claw attacks, but not the damage from a bite or rake.

 Bagala Cub